openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Error Description**

-The SSL server is untrusted.
-The client failed to verify the server certificate.
+SSL server is untrusted.
+Client failed to validate the server certificate.

 **Possible Causes**

-Missing certificate, invalid certificate, or expired certificate.
+No certificate provided, invalid certificate, or expired certificate.

-**Troubleshooting Steps**
+**Resolution Steps**

-1. Verify whether the SSL certificate is functioning properly.
+1. Verify if the SSL certificate is valid.
-2. Terminate the current instance and recreate it.
-If recreation fails, abort related operations.
+2. Destroy the current instance and recreate it.
+If recreation fails, stop the related operations.

-## 5411011 Request Unsupported Due to Network Protocol Issues
+## 5411011 Unsupported Request Due to Network Protocol

 **Error Message**

-Unsupported request.
+Unsupportted request.

 **Error Description**